ckipp01/webring-checker/README.md

 # webring-checker

-Small api and service to check the status of the sites in [the xxiivv webring](https://webring.xxiivv.com), and to provide a list of sites.
+Small api and service to check the status of the sites in [the xxiivv webring](https://webring.xxiivv.com) and to provide a list of those sites.
 The following options are available.

   - `GET / will return a description page`
   - `GET /check?format=html` will return an html report of all sites, their status code, and last modified date if available